jotavare/minishell/README.md

 ## CONTRIBUTING

-If you find any issues or have suggestions for improvements, feel free to fork the repository and open an issue or submit a pull request.
+This repository documents work already submitted and graded, so it is not open to changes.
+Feel free to fork it if any of it is useful to you.

 ## LICENSE

 This project is available under the MIT License.
-For further details, please refer to the [LICENSE](https://github.com/jotavare/minishell/blob/master/LICENSE) file.
+For further details, please refer to the [LICENSE](https://github.com/jotavare/minishell/blob/main/LICENSE) file.